What are kidneys, and what are their functions?

 Inside the tubule, water and chemicals are either added or removed from the fluid.
 This function is performed based on your body’s needs.
 Once this process is complete, the rest of the waste fluid is passed out of your body in the form of urine.

 Every 24 hours, the kidneys perform the function of filtering toxins and returning the fluid to the bloodstream.
-On average, our kidneys filter about 200 quarts of liquid.
-Out of these, about 198 quarts of fluid are recovered, whereas the remaining two quarts are released from the body.
+On average, our kidneys filter about 200 liters of liquid.
+Out of these, about 198 liters of fluid are recovered, whereas the remaining two liters are released from the body.

 What is the importance of having healthy kidneys?